What is PAWS all about?

 Please know that transitions to new environments can be stressful for some dogs and can bring out unwanted behaviors.
 For example, house-training accidents are not uncommon during the first 3 – 4 weeks in a new environment, even if the dog was fully house trained in its foster home.
 To help you with potential issues that can occur during this transition period, we provide information in our Adoption Packet on ways to prevent or address common issues.

 Sometimes, an unwanted behavior may only show up under certain conditions (e.g., in environments that are more active than what the dog is used to, or when a dog isn’t getting sufficient exercise and mental stimulation).
 Some of our volunteers have learned how to address many of the common unwanted behaviors and may be able to share their knowledge and experience.
 If necessary, we will refer you to several local, highly reputable behaviorists and/or trainers that can assist you in fixing and/or effectively managing unwanted behaviors using force-free methods.
+You can find our recommended trainers at the tab at the top of this page.
 It’s amazing how easily some issues can be fixed by learning to accurately read a dog’s body language and learning to communicate in a manner a dog can easily comprehend!

 What do I do if I cannot keep my dog that I adopted from PAWS?